Parrot023/Databases-in-python/README.md

-This project is about relearning and learning about Databases with python
+This project is about learning Databases with python